brkumm/qMODES/README.md

      input_data: General directory to store all input data.
      ERA_data: Directory to store ERA input data.
      MODES_data: Directory to store MODES input data.
-     coeff: Directory to store the MODES coefficients.
+     coef: Directory to store the MODES coefficients.
      hough: Directory to store the MODE hough (and frequency) data.
      vsf: Directory to store the MODES vsf function data.
      vsf_int: Directory to store the integrated vsf data.